gregmagdsick/campfire_coffee_201_week2/README.md

 Displays data in table form on the data.html page update 1/14/2016 gurpreet was the driver for this update.
                  added html for new store submission form to Data.html.

+                 on my own I added an add store form that adds the store to the list, and re-creates the tables including the new store.